Drumming is for Everyone

 - Change makes going back to the old phrase fresh

 - Having two or more themes to move between is useful.

 - Each person has a subjective perspective.

-- The more drums, the less each has to play.
+- Less is more.
+The more drums, the less each has to play.

 - Find space in the phrase where you can add your voice.